-➜ It is important to ‘pre – stretch’ the hair before straightening as this gives the best results.
+5. It is important to ‘pre – stretch’ your hair before straightening as this gives the best results.
 For the sleekest results it is best to blow dry damp hair in sections as straight as you can get it on a medium temperature.
-There is no need to use high heat as this can be damaging to the hair and never blow dry when the hair is dripping wet.
+There is no need to use high heat as this can be damaging to the hair and never blow dry when your hair is dripping wet.

-You can also pre-stretch the hair by air drying it in large braids or twists but the final results will not be as smooth and you may end up losing more hair to breakage when you come to flat iron the air dried hair.
+You can also pre-stretch your hair by air drying it in large braids or twists or by banding.
+Although be warned, depending on your texture, the final results may not be as smooth and you would like and you may end up losing more hair to breakage when you come to flat iron your air dried hair.

-➜ You will find the ‘comb-chase method’ particularly useful for straightening natural hair leaving you with sleek straight hair from root to tip.
+8. You will find the ‘comb-chase method’ particularly useful for straightening natural hair leaving you with sleek straight hair from root to tip.
 What you do is take a small section of hair and run a fine tooth comb or brush down the section using one hand while ‘chasing’ with the flat iron held in the other hand.
 Be warned, this requires an ability to use both hands at once!
-Otherwise pick a straightener that comes with a comb already attached.
+Otherwise pick a straightener that comes with a comb or “teeth” already attached.

-To save the style at night, you can wrap your hair again or tie it into a loose ponytail or pin it up and cover with a satin scarf or bonnet.
+To protect the style at night, you can wrap your hair again or tie it into a loose ponytail or pin it up.
+Whichever method you choose, you must also and cover it with a satin scarf or bonnet.
 Be sure to moisturize your ends daily with a good moisturizer to keep them healthy until your next wash.
-So there you have it, getting your natural hair straight is not difficult at all and with these tips, you should be able to get a sleek press at home!
+Click the card above or the link in the description to learn how to use the LOC or LCO method to moistuirize your hair effectively.